 Picking up flags or other objects that are up to 200 yards away is relatively easy with the Coolshot 20.
 But it would take some time for it to recognize a flag more than 200 yards away especially when it is windy.

 Overall, it is a very solid product, which I think should be in everybody’s top 3 rangefinder list.

 There are many laser rangefinders in the market but I am pretty confident that I have listed down the five best today.
 All these laser rangefinders are compact and easy to use.
 I also found them to be very accurate, with enough range to aid most golfers.

-So which is the best golf laser rangefinder in this list?
+So which is the best laser golf rangefinder of 2019 in this list?
 It is hard to tell but what I am sure of is that you’ll get your money’s worth regardless of the model you pick in this list.